 The CLMP offers two parameters on aquatic plants.
 In the Exotic Aquatic Plant Watch, volunteers concentrate on monitoring and early detection of exotic invasive plants only.
 In Aquatic Plant Identification and Mapping, volunteers identify all native and non-native plants.
 In both parameters, volunteers create lake maps or use digital tools to georeference where the plants are found.

-Baseline Lake, Livingston County 2015 Score the Shore Results
+Tamarack Lake, Livingston County 2016 Score the Shore Results

-This lake does not have shoreline habitat assessment results for 2015.
+Tamarack Lake does not have shoreline habitat assessment results for 2016.
 Consider enrolling in this parameter next year!

 Why is the Score the Shore parameter important?